Skip to content

 Parameters:

-• count - Number of lines to clear above (default: 1)
+• count - Number of lines to clear, including the current line (default: 1)

 Usage: CLI.clearFrame(frame: string, wipe?: boolean): Promise<void>